ipop-project/ipop-project.github.io/wiki/Website-Maintenance-Tips.md

 If the file doesn't exist, Jekyll will throw an error while building the website.
 It usually happens when you want to delete the old generated files in `_site` directory and re-build them.
 This line will always be checked even if it is in a condition that is not TRUE.

-A workaround would be to create an empty file at that path manually and after a successful Jekyll build, run the build for the second time to include the wiki sidebar:
+A workaround would be to create an empty file at that path manually and after a successful Jekyll build, run the `build` or `serve` command for the second time to include the wiki sidebar:

 ```
 touch _site/wiki/_Sidebar.html
 bundle exec jekyll build
-bundle exec jekyll build
+JEKYLL_ENV=production bundle exec jekyll serve
 ```